ahopkins/mayim/README.md

 ### Quart

-Mayim can attach to Quart using the customary `init_app` pattern and will handle setting up Mayim and the lifecycle events.
+Mayim can attach to Quart using the `init_app` pattern and will handle setting up Mayim and the lifecycle events.

 ```python
 from quart import Quart